frortega/EPIC_LS/README.md

 -----
 #### LATEST UPDATES:
+- December 7, 2022: Adds the option to define a regularization term that is not subject to the EPIC (see variable H_ne, Ch_ne in precompute_EPIC_Ch.py).
+Additionally, adds an option "regularize" in precompute_EPIC_Ch.py to allow a minimum norm regularization of the EPIC weights (the reciprocal of the standard deviations computed for the prior information using the EPIC).
+See "regularize" option in precompute_EPIC_Ch.py.

 - July 7, 2022: Adds the option to define only a subset of parameters that are subject to the EPIC (see variable EPIC_bool in calc_EPIC_Ch.py)